-(b) Inventergy shall be responsible for its marketing and legal expenses worldwide in promoting the IP and in negotiating and preparing such agreements, for collecting revenue related to such agreements and distributing proceeds to the Parties (e.g., in the form of Advance Payments and Revenue Share, as set forth below), for expert fees and reverse engineering/deconstruction expenses, and litigation fees, as necessary.
-For avoidance of doubt, Lopoco will have no right or obligation to dictate the manner of litigation expenses, including without limitation, choice of counsel or selection of jurisdiction, nor will it have the right to compel Inventergy to proceed with any filing or litigation, and Lopoco will have no right to reimbursement from Gross Revenues should it proceed with any of the mentioned expenses (except to the extent agreed in writing by Inventergy).
+(b) Inventergy shall be responsible for its marketing and legal expenses worldwide in promoting the IP and in negotiating and preparing such agreements, for expert fees and reverse engineering/deconstruction expenses, and litigation fees, as necessary.
+For avoidance of doubt, Lopoco will have no right or obligation to dictate the manner of litigation expenses.
+Nor will it have the right to compel Inventergy to proceed with any filing or litigation, and Lopoco will have no right to reimbursement from Gross Revenues should it proceed with any of the mentioned expenses (except to the extent agreed in writing by Inventergy).

 4.2 Continuing Ownership By Lopoco; Copies Of Technology Transfer Materials.
 Lopoco shall maintain all of the IP in its own name, in a manner recorded by the pertinent national patent office as applicable, except to the extent that assignment (e.g., to a holding company or acquirer) is agreed to in writing by Inventergy; as an example, any patent applications filed shall be recorded in Lopoco's name and held exclusively by Lopoco or such other entity specified by Inventergy (i.e., for tax or monetization purposes), and may not be assigned to or encumbered by any third party without Inventergy's express written consent.
 Notwithstanding the foregoing, Lopoco shall upon Inventergy's request cause a copy of all Technology Transfer Materials to be provided to Inventergy for archival purposes and for use in supporting activities under this Agreement, in whatever language and/or form such materials are prepared; it is expressly contemplated by the Parties that Inventergy, in its discretion, may share such materials in support of marketing the IP and in attempting to solicit and consummate agreements relating to the license and/or monetization of the IP as contemplated by this Agreement.
 Under no circumstance is any ownership of the IP to be transferred to any third party or without the knowledge and approval of Inventergy.